drachenminister/lyrtag/README.md

 # lyrtag
-python script to scrape the web for a song lyrics and embed them in id3-tags
+python script to scrape the web for song lyrics and embed them in id3-tags